Breast feeding your baby

 - bread and cereals (some wholegrain);

-- milk products (milk, cheese, yoghurt, ice cream); and
+- milk products (milk, cheese and yoghurt); and

 - lean meat, chicken, fish, eggs, peas, beans and lentils.

 Breast feeding women need protein and calcium.
 Have healthy snacks between meals such as fruit, nuts or cheese.
 Make sure you drink lots of fluid — breast feeding can make you very thirsty.
 It can be helpful to have a glass of water within reach during a breast feed.
 Alcohol and cigarette smoking should be avoided while breast feeding.
 Medicine should only be taken if your doctor advises.
 Some oral contraceptives can affect your milk supply.
 Be guided by your doctor.

 Breast feeding may be the most natural thing in the world, but for many women it doesn’t come easily.
 Breast feeding difficulties can cause considerable physical and emotional distress.
 Fortunately, a lot of help is available.
 Organisations such as the Australian Breastfeeding Association can offer advice, and lactation consultants — usually midwives who have undergone special training in helping people to breast feed — are readily contactable through maternity hospitals and early childhood health centres.
 There is also a National Breastfeeding Helpline — 1800 mum 2 mum (1800 686 268), operated by the Australian Breastfeeding Association.
 The great majority of breast feeding problems can be resolved with expert help.